-He has authored or co-authored many articles on tax matters, and speaks regularly at tax conferences throughout the United States.
-Jeff is a senior partner in Kirkland & Ellis' tax group, and holds various leadership positions in Firm management.
+He authored or co-authored many articles on tax matters, and speaks regularly at tax conferences throughout the United States.
+Jeff was a partner in Kirkland & Ellis' tax group, and held various leadership positions in Firm management.

 Spin-offs, Corporate Capital Structure and Disguised Sales, 91 Taxes 119 (2013)